PinaXDbioinfo/bioinformatic_tools/PhyloTags/README.md

 Teaching or visualizing evolutionary relationships with labeled nodes.
 Write the taggs for analyses in BayesTraits

-Example files are available in the example_data directory.
+Example file are available in the data directory
-To run the example, move the tree.nex file into the data directory as follows:

-mv example_data/tree.nex data/tree.nex

 bin/ → Contains the scripts needed to run PhyloTags. data/ → Place your input tree file here.
-Results/ → All generated output files will be saved here.
+Results/ → All generated output files will be saved here(this directory will be generated after run the script)

 ---